 Some members are ex-directory, so if you wish to verify that an acupuncturist is a member of the BAcC, you may also call the British Acupuncture Council on 020 8735 0400

 If you are looking for a practitioner near you, use the postcode search at the top of the page.

-From 1 December 2012 the BAcC will aim to publish within seven days after a decision, the names of those Members in respect of whom it has investigated allegations and found the allegations to be well founded, together with the section of either the Code of Professional Conduct or Code of Safe Practice of which they were found to be in breach; and the steps (if any) taken by the Committee in respect of the Member so named.
+The BAcC aims to publish within seven days of a decision the names of those members in respect of whom it has investigated allegations and found the allegations to be well founded.
+It will also publish alongside the finding the section of either the Code of Professional Conduct or Code of Safe Practice of which they were found to be in breach, and the steps (if any) taken by the Committee in respect of the member so named.